Olli11845/Olli11845/README.md

 currently learning coding at coding-bootcamp-europe

 About me:

-addicted to flying, living NRW
+addicted to flying, living in NRW